OEM-Sartorius-Data-Analytics/SimcaQ_CInterface_Guide/06_0_MakingPredictions_Introduction/MakingPredictions_Introduction.md

 ### Predicted values of Y variables

-To retrieve the predicted values of Y variables we can use the *SQ_GetYPredPS()*.
+To retrieve the predicted values of Y variables we can use the function *SQ_GetYPredPS()*.
 This function receives as input parameters:
 - The handle for the predictions.
 - The number of the component in the model we want the results from.
 For an OPLS model, the last predictive component is the only valid one.
 - A *SQ_UnscaledState* handle, *True* if the function will return the y-values in the (unscaled) metric of the dataset.
 If *False*, the returned y-values will be in the scaled and centered metric of the workset.